+Creating a perfume using only essential oils can be a real art from taking time, skill and lots of practice.
 The word Perfume has so many different connotations for each of us.
 Effectively combining aromatic oils from herbs, flowers and spices is a creative art.
 Throughout history we can find references to aromatics being used to perfume whether as incense or as an aromatic substance to be applied to the skin.
 Aromatic substances have long been used to aid with prayer and healing, as well as for adornment and embalming.

 To become an experienced Perfumer takes a long apprenticeship and it is said that the truly great ‘noses’ are born not made.
 While we cannot all aspire to become Perfumers, by using essential oils we can create a unique fragrance all of our own – that special fragrance, which has meaning for us either individually or to be used for a special occasion.

 Perfumes are classified into types and families.
 We will only look at those types using essential oils and not worry about those types based solely on synthetics.

 Green Perfume Types:Perfumes of this type are fresh and clear and are composed mostly of evergreen oils such as Cedarwood, Juniper Berry and Pine to which Clary Sage or Lavender and perhaps a touch of citrus has been added.
 This is a cooling and invigorating type, which is popular with men.

 Citrus Perfume Types: Perfumes of this type have a light, fresh character and are composed of citrus oils to which herby, spice or floral oils can be added.
 This fragrance type is very popular with men but also pleasing to women.

 Floral Perfume Types: Perfumes of this type are created from fragrant flower oils such as Rose, Neroli, Jasmine and Ylang Ylang.
 A single floral note can be used or a combination of floral notes.
 This is essentially a feminine fragrance type.